Leeyyhh/SRnet-and-SRNet-Heu-for-power-control/README.md

 The traning dataset (fading channel samples) and test dataset used in this code should be saved in the  folder 'train' and 'test' respectively.

-you can download the dataset: https://pan.baidu.com/s/1Tbm41j_rMWvr2yjnwnQTcg  password：7x53
+you can download the dataset for 3 cells: https://pan.baidu.com/s/1Tbm41j_rMWvr2yjnwnQTcg  password：7x53

 you can download the trained DNN model and get results directly for 3 cells: https://pan.baidu.com/s/1Oej-hAHEzcGvAFOdPGdC5g  password：ucf3 .
 Please unzip the compressed package to a folder with the same name and put the folder in the directory of the code.